skamansam/ags-config/README.md

 You can run the install script to install this into the ags directory.

-> NOTE: if you have an exisitng ags config direcrtory, this will create a backup directory at `$HOME/.config/ags.bak`
+> NOTE: if you have an existing `ags` config directory, this will create
+> a backup directory at `$HOME/.config/ags.bak`

 ```sh
 pnpm ags:install
 ```
-or if you use npm instead:
+or if you use npm:

 ```sh
 npm run ags:install
 ```
-# Runnign automatically:
+# Running automatically:

 I am adding hyprland instructions here because that's what I use.
 If you want more specifics, consult your window manager's documentation for autostarting apps.

 To use in hyperland, simply add the following line to your hyprland config file at `$HOME/.config/hypr/hyprland.conf`